GiannaW/Gportfolio/Papers.md

 [Library Database](https://docs.google.com/document/d/1Dnw-nfYS1lUYXCszpfcuI2lRqHgQTfdstrS7fUt268A/edit?usp=sharing)
 --------
-Here you can find a paper where I documented a Library database.
+Here you can find a paper where I documented a library database I created.
 From this you will see my introduction to MySQL.

 ### Skills Used
 * MySQL